yugabyte/yugabyte-db/docs/content/v2.14/deploy/checklist.md

 - Mount settings
       - XFS is the recommended filesystem.
       - Use the `noatime` setting when mounting the data drives.
-      - ZFS isn't currently supported and [is in the roadmap](https://github.com/yugabyte/yugabyte-db/issues/4157).
+      - ZFS isn't currently supported.
-      - NFS isn't currently supported and [is in the roadmap](https://github.com/yugabyte/yugabyte-db/issues/4388).
+      - NFS isn't currently supported.

 YugabyteDB does not require any form of RAID, but runs optimally on a JBOD (just a bunch of disks) setup.
 It can also leverage multiple disks per node and has been tested beyond 10 TB of storage per node.